What is embalming?

 While it’s true that cultures all over the world have preserved bodies (see: ancient Egyptian mummification), embalming as it is practiced today began during the American Civil War.

-Meanwhile, in the Black community the practice of death care and embalming served a valuable purpose, provided a pathway to business ownership, and was integral to abolition efforts and community organization.
+Meanwhile, in the Black community the practice of death care and embalming served, (and continues to serve) a valuable purpose, providing a pathway to business ownership, and was integral to abolition efforts and community organization.
 The work of skilled embalmers “often involved masking the effects of violent deaths, such as lynchings,” while the rituals and elegance of Black funerals helped to provide dignity and reverence that too often evade the Black body in life.
 “African American funeral directors continue to serve the living while burying the dead; in so doing, they continue to remind us of the role that death and funerals have always played in the long quest for freedom.” – Suzanne E. Smith.